hashicorp/go-metrics/README.md

 will never get exported.

 Eventually all usage of `armon/go-metrics` should be replaced with usage of `hashicorp/go-metrics`.
-However, a single point-in-time coordinated update across all libraries than an application may depend on isn't always feasible.
-To faciliate migrations, a `github.com/hashicorp/go-metrics/compat` package has been introduced.
+However, a single point-in-time coordinated update across all libraries that an application may depend on isn't always feasible.
+To facilitate migrations, a `github.com/hashicorp/go-metrics/compat` package has been introduced.
 This package and sub-packages are API compatible with `armon/go-metrics`.
 Libraries should be updated to use this package for emitting metrics via the global handlers.
 Internally, the package will route metrics to either `armon/go-metrics` or `hashicorp/go-metrics`.
 This is achieved at a global level